Do You Trust Your Inventory Counts?

 How much replenishment product to order is a question supply chain managers and clinicians face every day.
 However, knowing how much to order starts with knowing how much you have.
 And if you don’t know how much of a given product you have, or even if you know, but don’t fully trust the count, there is a strong tendency to be on the safe side and over order.
 Over ordering then creates its own challenges, resulting in wasted inventory and excess cost.

-“If a clinician or supply chain professional doesn’t have full confidence that the inventory counts are correct, they err on the side of caution and order more product than they really need,” said Angela McNally, Vice President of Services at Owens & Minor.
+“If a clinician or supply chain professional doesn’t have full confidence that the inventory counts are correct, they err on the side of caution and order more product than they really need,” said Angela McNally, Regional Vice President, Southeast at Owens & Minor.
 “The last thing a clinician wants is to run out of product just when the surgeon needs it.
 So when they go to re-order product and don’t have an accurate count of what is on hand, they will over order what they really need,” she continued.

 Resetting Inventory Counts With a Physical Inventory